zephraph/notes/Projects/Obsidian Tools/obsidian-cli.md

 After putting a lot of work into [[obsidian-plugin-cli]] I kind of realized that having a CLI tool is useful beyond just managing plugins.
+One of the things I've recently decided that I want to add is the ability to rename files (while keeping their references) outside of [[obsidian]].
+To do that, I'll need to broaden the scope.

+I took a step back and looked at the architecture of what's in [[obsidian-plugin-cli]] so far.
+I'm using [[oclif]]